काशी विश्वनाथ मन्दिर

 The dotted line shows the portion of the temple occupied by the present Masjid.

-Raja Man Singh built the temple during Mughal emperor Akbar's rule.
-Raja Todar Mal further re-built the temple in 1585, but orthodox Brahmins chose to boycott the temple, because his daughter was married to Islamic rulers.[4][7]
-During the rule of Jahangir, Vir Singh Deo either restored or completed the construction of earlier temple.[8]
-In 1669, Mughal emperor Aurangzeb destroyed the temple and built the Gyanvapi Mosque in its place.[9]
-The remains of the erstwhile temple can be seen in the foundation, the columns and at the rear part of the mosque.[10]
+In the seventeenth century, during the rule of Jahangir, Vir Singh Deo completed the construction of the earlier temple.[11]
+In 1669, Mughal Emperor Aurangzeb destroyed the temple and built the Gyanvapi Mosque in its place.[12][13]
+The remains of the erstwhile temple can be seen in the foundation, the columns, and at the rear part of the mosque.[14]

-Elevation of the present temple structure
+Maratha and British period Elevation of the present temple structure

-In 1742, the Maratha ruler Malhar Rao Holkar made a plan to demolish the mosque and reconstruct Vishweshwar temple at the site.
-However, his plan did not materialize, partially because of intervention by the Nawab of Awadh, who was given the control of the territory.[11]: 2 Around 1750, the Maharaja of Jaipur commissioned a survey of the land around the site, with the objective of purchasing land to rebuild the Kashi Vishwanath temple.[11]: 85 However, his plan to rebuild the temple did not materialize either.
-In 1780, Malhar Rao's daughter-in-law Ahilyabai Holkar rebuilt the present temple adjacent to the mosque.
+In 1742, the Maratha ruler Malhar Rao Holkar made a plan to demolish the mosque and reconstruct the Vishweshwar temple at the site.
+However, his plan did not materialise, partially because of the intervention of the Nawab of Awadh, who was given control of the territory.[15]: 2 In 1750, the Maharaja of Jaipur commissioned a survey of the land around the site with the objective of purchasing land to rebuild the Kashi Vishwanath temple, which in turn failed.[15]: 85

-IIn 1828, Baiza Bai, widow of the Maratha ruler Daulat Rao Scindhia of Gwalior State, built a low-roofed colonnade with over 40 pillars in the Gyan Vapi precinct.[12]
-During 1833–1840, the boundary of Gyanvapi Well, the ghats and other nearby temples were constructed.
-Many noble families from various ancestral kingdoms of the Indian subcontinent and their prior establishments make generous contributions for the operations of the temple.
+In 1828, Baiza Bai, widow of the Maratha ruler Daulat Rao Scindhia of Gwalior State, built a low-roofed colonnade with over 40 pillars in the Gyan Vapi precinct.[18]
+During 1833–1840, at the boundary of Gyanvapi Well, the ghats (steps by the riverside) and other nearby temples[which?] were constructed.
+Many noble families from various ancestral kingdoms of the Indian subcontinent and their prior establishments make generous contributions to the operations of the temple.[19]

-In 1835, Maharaja Ranjit Singh of the Sikh Empire, on the behest of his wife, Maharani Datar Kaur, donated 1 tonne of gold for plating the temple's dome.
-In 1841, Raghuji Bhonsle III of Nagpur donated silver to the temple.[11]: 200 [13]
+In 1835, Maharaja Ranjit Singh of the Sikh Empire, at the behest of his wife, Maharani Datar Kaur, donated 1 tonne of gold for plating the temple's dome.
+In 1841, Raghuji Bhonsle III of Nagpur donated silver to the temple.[15]: 200 [20]

 The temple was managed by a hereditary group of pandits or mahants.
 After the death of Mahant Devi Dutt, a dispute arose among his successors.
-In 1900, his brother-in-law Pandit Visheshwar Dayal Tewari filed a lawsuit, which resulted in him being declared the head priest.[14]
+In 1900, his brother-in-law, Pandit Visheshwar Dayal Tewari, filed a lawsuit, which resulted in him being declared the head priest.[21]

 Post-Independence